swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Concatenation -> (!'|' !')'
 ConcatComponent)*
 ```

-A regex literal may be prefixed with a sequence of [global matching options](#pcre-global-matching-options).
-A literal's contents can be empty or a sequence of alternatives separated by `|`.
+A regex may be prefixed with a sequence of [global matching options](#pcre-global-matching-options).
+Its contents can be empty or a sequence of alternatives separated by `|`.

 Alternatives are a series of expressions concatenated together.
 The concatentation ends with either a `|` denoting the end of the alternative or a `)` denoting the end of a recursively parsed group.